Thank you for signing up for our Morocco Retreat!!

 Travel Insurance:

 Absolutely get travel insurance.
+If anything happens before the retreat, this will cover your deposit or payments you have made as well as if anything happens on the trip itself.
 There are a lot of options out there.
-We have used World Nomads in the past. https://www.worldnomads.com/travel-insurance/lovedby/lonely-planet
+We have used World Nomads in the past. https://www.worldnomads.com/travel-insurance/lovedby/lonely-planet or we have heard www.withfaye.com is a good option, especially if you are over 70.

 Travel to Marrakech: